A guest entry by son James

 Weather: Mixed

 Day two of our four-day trip to Mount Assiniboine took us from the Marvel Lake campground in Alberta, west along the length of the lake before crossing north over Wonder Pass.
-The alternative route from Marvel Lake takes walkers north alongside the outskirts of a grizzly bear habitat, where groups of minimum of four people, maximum three meters from each other, and must by-law carry bear spray.
+The alternative route from Marvel Lake takes walkers north alongside the outskirts of a grizzly bear habitat, where groups of a minimum of four people, maximum three metres from each other, and must by law carry bear spray.
 Both routes meet at Mount Assiniboine Provincial Park in British Columbia, where hikers get their first glimpse of Mount Assiniboine itself.
-The highlight of the day should have been the mountain views, but turned out we would have some other excitement on the way…
+The highlight of the day should have been the mountain views, but as things turned out we would have some other excitement on the way…

 After seeing a cougar yesterday close to the very trail we would be taking today, and having more bearanoia than the average Canadian, we took the ‘safer’ route via Wonder Pass.
 However, shortly before lunchtime whilst hiking up the forested side of Wonder Pass, a group travelling the opposite direction warned us of two grizzlies up ahead, a distance from the trail.
 With little option, we proceeded cautiously whilst making lots (and lots) of noise.
 Within ten minutes, we turned a corner and to our horror, both grizzlies were standing there on the footpath together, around 40 meters in front of us and walking in our direction!

-The bears looked straight at us, and I’m not sorry to say taking photographs were the last thing on our minds here… After a tense moment, and bear-spray at the ready, the bears veered off the path and nonchalantly continued their journey in the search of berries, and thankfully not Mars bars or humans.
+The bears looked straight at us and taking photographs was the last thing on our minds here.
+After a tense moment, and bear-spray at the ready, the bears veered off the path and nonchalantly continued their journey in the search of berries, and thankfully not Mars bars or humans.

 Click on the icon below for the route map